niallthomson/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 placeholder.jpg      <----------------
 ```

-As you can see, even though we created the file through the first Pod, the second Pod has immediate access to it because they're both using the same EFS file system.
+As you can see, even though we created the file through the first Pod, the second Pod has immediate access to it because they're both accessing the same shared EFS file system.

-Now we can confirm the image is available through the UI:
+Finally, let's confirm that the image is accessible through the UI service:

 ```bash
 $ LB_HOSTNAME=$(kubectl -n ui get service ui-nlb -o jsonpath='{.status.loadBalancer.ingress[*].hostname}{"\n"}')